 Glocalising digital education: challenges and opportunities

-Australian Association for the Teaching of English Treasurer and Reading Australia Secondary Resources Manager, Phil Page, was invited by the Copyright Agency to speak at a World Intellectual Property Organisation Standing Committee on Copyright and Related Rights in Geneva in October.
+Australian Association for the Teaching of English Treasurer and Reading Australia Secondary Resources Manager, Phil Page, was invited by the International Publishers Association to speak at a side event for the World Intellectual Property Organisation Standing Committee on Copyright and Related Rights in Geneva in October.

 Phil and the AATE are passionate advocates for the value of educational publishing.
 This is his speech, reprinted with permission.